-Feel free to experiment with other methods of marking the Pacific halibut by skate as long as it does not decrease the marketability of the dressed fish.
+Feel free to experiment with other methods of marking the Pacific halibut by skate if it does not decrease the marketability of the dressed fish.
 Pacific halibut do not have to be marked if catch is light and there is no possibility of mistaking which fish came from which skate.